-This will expand the description.
+This expands the description.
 You can use this space to insert a ‘subscribe to channel’ link.

 If you want to do that, use the following link format: https://www.youtube.com/subscription_center?add_user=

-In the description, you can also enter some other information, such as your other social media profiles, important links and even your content posting schedule.
+You can also enter other information, such as your other social media profiles, important links, and your content posting schedule, in the description.

 You can also describe the things that are being discussed in your video, like this —

 You could highlight topics discussed at certain time sections in your video like this: 21:48 – How to prevent your website from being penalized by Google.

 These timestamps take users directly to the specified location in the video.